Advertiser Disclosure

 • Training Requirements: One month to one year of on-the-job training

-If you’re a fan of the energy industry but prefer that your labor doesn’t contribute to climate change, this is the job for you.
-And the outlook is nothing short of fantastic.
-Between 2021 and 2031, total solar photovoltaic installer employment is projected to increase by more than 25%.
+If you’re a fan of the energy industry but prefer that your labor doesn’t contribute to climate change, this is the job for you, and the outlook is nothing short of fantastic.
+Between 2022 and 2032, total solar photovoltaic installer employment is projected to increase by more than 22%.
 Contrary to popular belief, solar power is viable in virtually all of the continental United States, even damp, cloudy places like Seattle and Boston, so you don’t have to relocate to Arizona or California to make your career work.

 All solar employers are willing to train new hires on the job.
 However, some prefer even first-time candidates to present some formal credentials, such as a solar installer or electrical safety certificate from a community college.
 These are generally quick (six months at most) and cheap to obtain.